NimraHaq/Practice/README.md

 If I made a change in the file, added it to the stagging area, commited it, then the committed change can be undo+commit undo by revert command   _git revert {commitID}_

-If I made a change in the file, added it to the stagging area, commited it, then the committed change can be undo by revert command   _git revert -n {commitID}_  Then you would have to explicitly commit the undo change.
+If I made a change in the file, added it to the stagging area, commited it, then the committed change can be undo by revert command   _git revert -n {commitID}_ The file would be in the stagging area.
+Then you would have to explicitly commit the undo change.